balzuslu/modulating_performance_monitoring_in_OCD/README.md

 ## Content of this repository

-This repository contains data and code for the manuscript "Non-Invasive Brain Stimulation Modulates Performance Monitoring in Patients With Obsessive-Compulsive Disorder" by Luisa Balzus, Julia Klawohn, Björn Elsner, Sein Schmidt, Stephan A. Brandt, and Norbert Kathmann.
+This repository contains data and code for the manuscript "Non-Invasive Brain Stimulation Modulates Neural Correlates of Performance Monitoring in Patients With Obsessive-Compulsive Disorder" by Luisa Balzus, Julia Klawohn, Björn Elsner, Sein Schmidt, Stephan A. Brandt, and Norbert Kathmann.

 &nbsp;